Minaret College

-Minaret College is the largest co-educational Islamic school in south-eastern Melbourne, Victoria, Australia.
+Minaret College is the largest co-educational Islamic school in south-eastern Melbourne, Victoria, Australia founded by Mohamed Hassan (1931 – 7 June 2020).
 It was established in 1992 with 22 students on the grounds of a Noble Park mosque.
-As enrolment began to climb a new campus was established in Springvale, and later in 2009, another one in Officer and is opening a new campus in Doveton.
-Whilst the school is independent, a majority of its funding (>80%) came from the Australian and the Victorian governments.
+As enrolment began to climb a new campus was established in Springvale.
+The school established a second campus in Officer in 2009.
+The school established a third campus in Doveton in 2021.
+While the school is independent, a majority of its funding (>80%) came from the Australian and the Victorian governments.

 Curriculum

 The curriculum consists of the standard Victorian curriculum with extra religion-related subjects.
 Study of the Quran and Islamic religion is mandatory for all students until VCE (Year 11 and 12).
-7-9 students are also given a choice between Arabic and Islamic history, as well as Zuhr prayer being mandatory for all students.
-The performance of the two campuses' student is usually around the Victorian state's average, however the Springvale campus usually performs better on national standardised tests.
+7–9 students are also given a choice between Arabic and Islamic history, as well as Zuhr prayer being mandatory for all students.
+The performance of the three campuses' student is usually around the Victorian state's average, however the Springvale campus usually performs better on national standardised tests.